Vipsy-123/Panda-Lang/README.md

 # Panda Lang

-Panda language is a compiled programming language that seeks to achieve a harmonious blend of simplicity and power.
+Panda language is a compiled programming language that aims to achieve blend of simplicity and power.
 The compiler generates assembly code and utilizes the NASM assembler for execution.

 ## Tour of the Language